phoebe-project/phoebe2-docs/api/phoebe.atmospheres.passbands.Passband.import_wd_atmcof.md

 -----------
 * `plfile` (string): path and filename of atmcofplanck.dat
 * `atmfile` (string): path and filename of atmcof.dat
 * `wdidx` (int): WD index of the passed passband.
-This can be automated but it's not a high priority.
+Starts with 1, so it is aligned with the enumeration in lc and dc sources.
 * `Nabun` (int, optional, default=19): number of metallicity nodes in atmcof.dat.
 For the 2003 version the number of nodes is 19.
 * `Nlogg` (int, optional, default=11): number of logg nodes in